- Copywriting Services

 A better approach is to consider SEO a competition.
 It’s your website competing against other sites or web pages that have targeted the same niche and keywords.

 No one thing will help you win.
-There’s too much competition for that.
-Instead, a combination of factors play into SEO.
+There’s too much competition for that and Google is too sophisticated to consider only a few variables in determining search results.
+Instead, a combination of factors, all of which must be composed with searchers and Google in mind, play into SEO.

 Think of a group of elite runners in a race.
 The winner is likely to have done the best job at honing a number of skills — speed, endurance, strategy, etc. Similarly, with SEO, you need to excel on multiple fronts, and continually be improving, if you’re to beat your competitors’ sites, rise to the top and stay there.

-A professional SEO copywriter can help you achieve that goal and the prize that comes with it — prominence on Google that will generate leads and sales for your business.
+A professional SEO copywriter can help you achieve that goal and the prize that comes with it — prominence on Google that will generate traffic for your website and leads and sales for your business.